Alopecia - Causes, Symptoms, and Ayurvedic Treatment

 Alopecia refers to hair loss.
 It may affect either scalp only or the entire body.
 Loss of hair can be temporary or permanent.
-It may be due to heredity reasons, hormonal variations, other underlying medical conditions or aging.
+It may be due to heredity reasons, hormonal variations, other underlying medical conditions, or aging.
 The condition is more commonly seen in men.
 Ayurveda explains this medical condition as Indralupta.
-Dr. Gupta’s IAFA has effective Ayurvedic treatment protocol for treating this embarrassing disease.
+Dr. Gupta’s IAFA has an effective Ayurvedic treatment protocol for treating this embarrassing disease.
 IAFA is deeply concerned about the ultimate cure of its patients from all types of illness.

 Causes of Alopecia